CFT-Chris/capacitor-pwa-firebase-msg/README.md

 This is a Capacitor Web plugin that enables Push Notifications for Web apps.
 Read the [guide to set up Push Notifications with Firebase](https://capacitor.ionicframework.com/docs/guides/push-notifications-firebase/) first, then proceed with the setup instructions.

+## Requirements
+**Capacitor Minimum Version:** currently waiting on [pull request in Capacitor project](https://github.com/ionic-team/capacitor/pull/1892).
+If you can't wait, the parts of setup instructions below that ask for `npx cap copy web`, you can manually run the npm script for this plugin by doing `npm explore capacitor-pwa-firebase-msg -- npm run precapcopyweb` in the command line in the root directory of your Capacitor project.
+Then you will have to integrate the generated service-worker capacitor-pwa-firebase-msg-sw.js that is written to the www folder on your own.

 ## Setup Instructions
 Go to **Project Settings** in the Firebase console.
 In the **General** section, copy the web app's Firebase config from **Firebase SDK snippet** and paste it as `plugins.PWAFirebaseMsg` in capacitor.config.json.
 Under the **Cloud Messaging** section, generate a new VAPID **Key Pair** under **Web configuration**, and provide the value to `plugins.PWAFirebaseMsg.vapidKey`.
 See example capacitor.config.json below: